-8. Review of Operation of the Hail System
+8. Review of Operation of the Hail System (Item 8)

-The representative for the EU noted that the FC Working Paper 95/34 (Canadian paper on the operation of the Hail System) suggested that, based on 5290 aerial sightings, the compliance level for the hail system was 100%.
+operation of the Hail System) suggested that, based on 5290 aerial sightings, the compliance level for the hail system was 100%.
 Given that several citations were issued during at-sea inspections, it might be appropriate to reference this fact in FC Working Paper 95/34 Addendum.